michael-steinert/PromptEngineeringEssentials/README.md

 - **Text Classification**: The trained Model is applied to various NLP Tasks, such as Spam Detection, sentiment Analysis, and Topic Categorization, using the Embeddings as the basis for understanding the Input Text.
 - **Named Entity Recognition (NER)**: The Model is used to identify and classify Entities in Text, with contextual Embeddings providing a more accurate Understanding of the Text.
-- **Word Similarity and Analogy Tasks**: The Model’s Ability to recognize and generate semantically similar Words and Phrases is tested and refined.
+- **Word Similarity and Analogy Tasks**: The Model's Ability to recognize and generate semantically similar Words and Phrases is tested and refined.
 - **Question Answering Systems**: The Model is fine-tuned for Tasks that require Understanding and Responding to user Queries, with RLHF helping to ensure the Answers are accurate and appropriate.

 6. Model Evaluation and Fine-Tuning

 - **Evaluation Metrics**: The Model's Performance is evaluated using Metrics such as Accuracy, Precision, Recall, and F1-score.
 For specific Tasks like Machine Translation, Metrics like BLEU Score are used.
 - **Fine-Tuning**: Based on the Evaluation, the Model is fine-tuned to improve its Performance on specific Tasks or Datasets.
-Fine-Tuning can involve supervised Learning with labeled Data or using Techniques like RLHF to adjust the Model’s Behavior based on Human Feedback.
+Fine-Tuning can involve supervised Learning with labeled Data or using Techniques like RLHF to adjust the Model's Behavior based on Human Feedback.